-The purpose of this brochure is to provide information you need to know about propane safety and how to keep your family safe during and after a flood.
-By taking a few simple propane-related safety precautions and discussing them with your family, you can reduce the potential for property loss, personal injury, and even death.
+The purpose of this brochure is to provide information you need to know about propane safety and how to keep your family safe during and after an earthquake.
+By taking a few simple propane-related safety precautions and discussing them with your family, you can reduce the potential for devastating property loss, personal injury, and even death.